 Can You Swim in Istanbul in Spring?

-Istanbul is washed by the Black and Marmara Seas that are much colder than the Mediterranean Sea.
+Istanbul is washed by the Black and Marmara Seas which are much colder than the Mediterranean Sea.
 Water in both of them warms up to 20C degrees only by June.

 So swimming will be cold until the end of May but this does not prevent you from sunbathing.
 Usually, starting from the end of April beginning of May the sun is very pleasant for getting some tan and vitamin D by the water.